The following information is taken from college policy 3010 Course Repeat.

 - This rule applies to enrollment in credit and Adult Basic Education (ABE/ESL) courses, including courses accepted by the college as transfer credit.

 - This rule does not apply to non-credit community education courses.

 The Financial Aid Office has other rules for students who wish to repeat a course and receive funding.

 - See Program and Funding Limits under Financial Aid: Enrollment and Funding Rules.

 Students must enroll for the course they wish to repeat and pay tuition and fees.

 - Students do not need to earn a higher grade.

-- If students earn a lower grade, the higher grade is kept in the GPA calculation and the lower grade receives the course repeat sign (R).
+- If students earn a lower grade, the higher grade is kept in the GPA calculation and the lower grade receives the course repeat notation.

-- If students earn the same grade, the college removes the original grade for the GPA calculation.
+- If students earn the same grade, the college excludes the original grade from the GPA calculation.

 - Requesting the repeat notation